-Known for simple elegance and friendly service, The Pearl Restaurant has a variety of appetizers and entrees.
+Known for simple elegance and friendly service, The Pearl Restaurant has appetizers and entrees.
 Start with fried artichokes, pate or escargot.
-Afterwards select from Moroccan specialties, pastas, seafood and meats.
+Afterwards, select from Moroccan specialties, pastas, seafood and meats.
 A few include: lamb, salmon, seafood crepe, steaks, veal and chicken.
 While The Pearl Restaurant’s prices are affordable for fine dining, early birds receive even better pricing.

 After visiting these top St. Pete restaurants, see the best St. Pete dessert spots.

 Need a place to stay?
-Check out our St. Pete vacation rentals.
+Check out these St. Pete vacation rentals.